FOR FAMILIES ADDRESSING:

 - I must have an attorney to work out my issues with my spouse.

-- Custody of children are always decided by a judge in court.
+- The custody of children is always decided by a judge in court.

 - Financial arrangements (spousal support, child support) must be a long drawn out fight and decided on after spending lots of money litigating my wishes (which may or may not be decided in your favor).